 About the Retail Management Bachelor’s Program

 The mission of the retail management program is to prepare students to make a contribution to the retail industry and to society as a whole through quality education, research, and service.
 By focusing on both the role of diverse and global consumers and the complex infrastructure of retailing goods and services, faculty members maintain and expand a partnership between the retail industry and academics.
-The program also holds two professional networking events each year, the Retail Management Reception in the fall and the Retail Symposium in the spring.
-Retail management courses emphasize integration of theory, e-commerce, category management, leadership, industry application, and career planning strategy (includes study in technology, communication, marketing, management, accounting and economics).
-An internship program, industry-sponsored course projects and a strong alumni base afford students the opportunity to interface with a dynamic combination of retail executives and organizations throughout their academic study.
-Students have the opportunity to study abroad either through an exchange or afilliated program or through a faculty led program.
-RTL 4300 - Retailing Field Study Tour is offered each summer with a typical rotation of Europe in even years and Asia in odd years.
+The program also holds two professional networking events each year, the Retail Management Reception and the Retail Symposium.
+Retail management courses emphasize integration of theory, e-commerce, category management, leadership, industry application, and career planning strategy (includes study in technology, communication, marketing, management, accounting, and economics).
+An internship program, industry-sponsored course projects, and a strong alumni base afford students the opportunity to interface with a dynamic combination of retail executives and organizations throughout their academic study.
+Students have the opportunity to study abroad either through an exchange or affiliated program or through a faculty-led program.
+RETL 4300 - Retailing Field Study Tour is offered each summer with a typical rotation of Europe in even years and Asia in odd years.
 Students may take the course twice for credit.
 (See what students had to say about their study abroad experience.)

 In addition, the program assists students in seeking internship opportunities and career placement after graduation.
 A 10-week, 300- to 400-hour supervised internship in the retail industry is required of each student with a retail management major.
 The supervised internship experience is planned jointly by the faculty and student and is generally following their junior year.
-RTL 3389 - Professional Practices in Retailing , is required during the spring semester prior to enrollment in RTL 3395 Internship in Retailing .
-An earned grade of C or better is required in all RTL core and elective courses, as well as any course accepted as a substitution for RTL core or elective courses.
+HRM 3389 - Professional Practices in Hospitality and Retail Management , is required during the spring semester prior to enrollment in RETL 3395 Internship in Retail Management .
+An earned grade of C or better is required in all RETL core and elective courses, as well as any course accepted as a substitution for RETL core or elective courses.

 Communication Literacy Requirement.
 In Retail Management it is vital that graduates are able to communicate to a vast array of stakeholders in various methods.
 The communication literacy plan includes communication in the following forms: verbal, written, analytical and interpersonal interaction.
 Since each is distinctive, there is no specific sequencing, unless a prerequisite is in place.
-Communication literacy courses for this B.S. degree are RTL 3389 (interpersonal interaction), RTL 3395 (analytical), RTL 4335 (written), and RTL 4330 (written – online course) OR RTL 4355 (written – online course).
+Communication literacy courses for this B.S. degree are HRM 3389 (interpersonal interaction), HRM 4332 (interpersonal and oral interaction), HRM 3321 (financial), HRM 3335 (written), and HRM 4322 (analytical).